Was Your Life Insurance

 This is an amazing difference when compared to an ordinary bill, like a cable bill.
 You pay the cable company for the month.
 You need to pay the next month but don’t, for whatever reason.
 The cable company does not have to send you a “Notice of Cancellation of Service.”
 They may send you a letter that you are late; they may even call, but all that is just collection service work.
 They don’t have to send a notice, and wait the right length of time before turning off the service.

 A life insurance company must send the Notice of Cancellation otherwise the policy is not cancelled.

-IF you have a letter from your life insurance company saying the policy in cancelled, AND the insured life unfortunately passes near that time, contact us.
-We can get all of the facts together, and make sure to hold the life insurance company to its duty to follow California law, not the cable tv laws of some other state.
+If the life insurance was canceled for non-payment (meaning you have received a notice of cancelation for non-payment), and the insured life unfortunately passes near that time, contact us.
+We can get all of the facts together, and make sure to hold the life insurance company to its duty to follow California law; not the cable TV laws of some other state.